 Want to give your employees the freedom to be productive whenever and wherever they want without compromising security and putting the company resources at risk?
-The Microsoft Azure Active Directory will be your go-to tool for conditional access because it allows you to compile signals, make decisions, and apply situation-specific strategies.
+The Microsoft Entra ID will be your go-to tool for conditional access because it allows you to compile signals, make decisions, and apply situation-specific strategies.
 In other words, it adjusts access rights based on different contextual factors.

 Conditional access will block a user who has the right password but is trying to access your accounting system in the middle of the night from an unknown computer on the other side of the country.

 Using conditional access strategies allows you to implement and adjust your controls to secure your business without hindering user productivity.

 Microsoft Entra ID, a leader in access management

 Microsoft Entra ID is a key player in data availability, integrity, confidentiality, and traceability.
 This solution fully integrates into your Microsoft 365 environment, protects access to company apps through strong authentication (MFA) and risk-based contextual and adaptive access policies, and provides seamless user access through single sign-on (SSO).
 This recognized and proven suite of tools is the key for any business adopting an information security model that allows secure data access while maximizing user, app, and device productivity.

 Why choose ITI?